hydroper/as3parser/docs/verifier/Type.md

 ## Assertion

 The `Type` object is an unification of various kinds.
-To make sure it is a certain type when storing it somewhere, use assertion layers such as `Class(t)` and `Variable(t)`.
+To make sure it is a certain type when storing it somewhere, use assertion layers such as `ClassType(t)` and `VariableProperty(t)`.

 ```rust
 use as3_verifier::*;